awsdocs/vm-import-export-user-guide/doc_source/vmie_prereqs.md

 MBR\-partitioned volumes and GUID Partition Table \(GPT\) partitioned volumes that are formatted using the NTFS file system\.
 For GPT\-partitioned volumes, only VHDX is supported as an image format\.

 **Linux/Unix**
 MBR\-partitioned volumes that are formatted using the ext2, ext3, ext4, Btrfs, JFS, or XFS file system\.
+Btrfs subvolumes are not supported\.
 GUID Partition Table \(GPT\) partitioned volumes are not supported\.

 ## Licensing Options<a name="licensing"></a>